 Buy Box Eligibility Factors

 That’s not all.
-Amazon is also believed to filter and prioritize offers in other ways when it comes to the Buy Box.
+Amazon is also believed to filter and prioritize offers in other ways when it comes to the This refers to the situation where a sel… More.
 Here are six of these factors and our tips to use them to your advantage:

 You could think of fulfillment eligibility as an upside down pyramid or funnel.
 Third-party seller listings are at the bottom.
 So, eligibility probably stops at each of these levels.
 Finally, it trickles down to professional sellers who choose to fulfil their own orders from start to finish.

-Note: This diagram shows how Buy Box eligibility is prioritized on Amazon.
+Note: This diagram shows how This refers to the situation where a sel… More eligibility is prioritized on Amazon.
 It makes no reference to sales volume.

 Tip: Experiment with FBA, SFP, and MFN.
 Adjust your prices and observe sales to decide which fulfillment channel works best.
 Don’t forget about delivery cut-off dates.